coflight-demos/hacking-agents/README.md

+Smart Consumer Phone agent -
+Usually we have service provider bots talking to us and consumer being human.
+Sometime one has to hold for long time and suddenly the other side starts speaking and then again puts on hold.

+So this is an attenpt to have a bot for consumer as well !

+This application use Langflow and prompt engineering and Twilio ConversationRelay and Mistral AI model

 # Twilio Voice and Langflow

 This is an example application that lets you respond to a Twilio Voice call using [Twilio ConversationRelay](https://www.twilio.com/docs/voice/twiml/connect/conversationrelay) and [Langflow](https://www.langflow.org/).